mspnp/samples/ResiliencyHealthProbesSample/Readme.md

 Deploy the Provided Azure template .\AzureDeploymentTemplates\AzureHealthProbesTemplate.json, by using this PS command:

-New-AzResourceGroupDeployment -Name ExampleDeployment -ResourceGroupName <ResourceGroup> -TemplateFile AzureHealthProbesTemplate.json
+New-AzResourceGroupDeployment -Name ExampleDeployment -ResourceGroupName [ResourceGroup] -TemplateFile .\AzureDeploymentTemplates\AzureHealthProbesTemplate.json

 After deployment is done you will have two virtual machines configured in the backend pool of the load balancer.